hbctraining/scRNA-seq_online/lessons/04_cellranger_QC.md

 The Web summary HTML file is a great resource for looking at the basic quality of your sample before starting on an analysis.
 10x has a [document describing each metric](https://cdn.10xgenomics.com/image/upload/v1660261286/support-documents/CG000329_TechnicalNote_InterpretingCellRangerWebSummaryFiles_RevA.pdf).

-There are two pages/tabs included in a scRNA report titled Summary and Gene Expression.
+There are two pages/tabs included in a scRNA report titled "Summary" and "Gene Expression".

-The Summary tab includes the following sections:
+The "Summary" tab includes the following sections:

 - Sequencing: describes the number of valid barcodes and UMIs as these sequences are known in advance.
 - Mapping:
 - Cells
 - Sample

-The Gene Expression table contains information downstream of the basic QC, such as:
+The "Gene Expression" table contains information downstream of the basic QC, such as:

 - t-SNE projection
 - Top Features by Cluster